DnD Classes: Character Optimization Guides for DnD 5e

 Warlock

 Warlock: Warlocks draw their power from a pact made with a powerful entity of some kind.
 Mechanically, the Warlock is delightfully weird compared to other options, offering a huge number of customization points and entirely unique spellcasting resource that makes them feel and play very differently from other spellcasters.
-Building around Eldritch Blast has been simple and effective since the Player’s Handbook released in 2014, but that is certainly not the only way to build an effective warlock.
+Building around Eldritch Blast has been simple and effective since the Player’s Guide released in 2014, but that is certainly not the only way to build an effective warlock.

 Warlock Strengths: